 Treatment by Dr Kamran

 It is worth noting that distinguishing between these two forms of pulpitis often requires a thorough clinical examination, including dental X-rays and specific diagnostic tests.
+A dentist will assess the nature, duration, and severity of your symptoms alongside clinical findings to determine the most appropriate course of action.

 What Causes a Dental Pulp Infection?